 Spinal adjustments to correct fixations are what make doctors of chiropractic unique in comparison with any other type of health care professional.
 The term “adjustment” refers to the specific force chiropractors apply to vertebrae that have abnormal movement patterns or fail to function normally.
 It is worth pointing out that it is not necessary to remove all your clothing to be “adjusted”.

 The objective of the chiropractic adjustment is to move the fixation, which results in an increased range of motion, reduced nerve irritability, reduced muscle spasm, reduced pain and improved function.
-The chiropractic adjustment is a quick thrust applied to a vertebra for the purpose of correcting its position, movement or both.
+The chiropractor’s adjustment is a gentle push applied to a vertebra for the purpose of correcting its position, movement or both.
 Adjustments are often accompanied by an audible release of gas in the spinal joints that sounds like a “crack.”
 The sound sometimes surprises people the first time they get adjusted, but the sensation is usually relieving.
-Occasionally, minor discomfort is experienced, especially if the surrounding muscles are in spasm or the person tenses up during the chiropractic procedure.
-There are times when the audible “cracking” does not occur.
-This is often due to either significant muscle tightness or the person having a hard time relaxing during their adjustments.
-Some adjusting techniques are designed to move the spine in a way that does not produce the audible sound at all.
-Chiropractic is so much more than simply a means of relieving pain.
+In addition to adjusting, the Chiropractor will usually massage the tight muscles, to both provide relief and reduce tension on the joints.